 Is inquiry an actual discovery in the present moment, or an entertaining rehashing of ideas and opinions with others?

 Am I looking at questions raised, through the shadows of fixed assumptions and firmly held conclusions?
 Am I looking “through the glass darkly”?
-I sit in a circle and share these conclusions with others and I call this, “inquiry”.
+Often, I sit in a circle and share these conclusions (subtle or otherwise) with others; and I call this, inquiry.

 Or, is there a completely new way to inquire?

-The conditioned mind directs us to look to others for answers; it also dictates I blame or judge others if they fall short of this expectation.
+The conditioned mind directs us to look to others for answers; it also dictates that I blame or judge others if they fall short of this expectation.
 Or, I may look for an objective cause of my problems.
-What I “find” makes me feel safe and conveniently, I assume it to be real.
-I remain informed by my own assumptions and consequently, do not observe and gather information from what is actually taking place.
+What I “find” makes me feel safe: conveniently, I assume it to be real.
+I remain informed by my own assumptions and consequently, it means that I do not observe and gather information from what is actually taking place.

-For example: I am confused; my mind assumes a need for clarity, without observing the fact of confusion present
+For example: I am confused; my mind assumes a need for clarity, without observing the fact of confusion present.
+We move away from the actuality of confusion and move towards its opposite.
+So called clarity, is born from confusion and so cannot be real clarity.

 We shall be looking at all these questions, not as a conversational pursuit, but as a deeper and more serious inquiry.
-Looking and thinking together in dialogue, we shall carefully and patiently examine whether what I perceive can be faced directly: unknown as it were, without thought dictating what it has already understood.
+Looking and thinking together in dialogue, the intent is to carefully and patiently examine whether what I perceive can be faced directly.
+Without thought dictating what it has already understood (or concluded) a perception to be, our perception is in fact unknown and undiscovered.

-Can I carefully observe the fact of this very thought process – operating and influencing me – as I listen to my friends in the dialogue?
+Can I carefully observe and find out what makes up this very thought process?
+A process influencing me now and in active operation as I engage with my friends in dialogue.
 If I can’t, then I shall be honest and begin noticing the barriers to this attention with a fresh energy.
-Can a completely new observation of the old me come into operation?
+Can a simple yet completely new observation of the old me come into operation?

 Inquiry is not a stairway to heaven; it begins with seeing that first step.